arjun2004-web/Turbo-car-detailing-and-accessories-/README.md

 # Turbo-car-detailing-and-accessories-
-This website created for car detailing works only
+This website created for car detailing and accessories purpose only